faizancodes/Resume-Matcher/README.md

         source env/bin/activate
         ```

-  - Download all the dependencies`pip install -r requirements.txt` (this will take a decent amount of time)
+  - Download all the dependencies `pip install -r requirements.txt`

     - If that gives you an error, try